aave/aip/content/aips/7CFFAE5FB3C0-AIP-Add_LUSD_to_Aave_V2.md

 created: 2022-08-19
 ---

-This is the template for AIPs.

-Note that the filename should contain the generated identifier by the author.
-When opening a pull request to submit your AIP, please use an abbreviated title in the filename, `identifier-AIP-draft_title_abbrev.md`.

-The title should be 44 characters or less.

 ## Simple Summary

-Add LUSD as a borrowable asset on Aave
+Add LUSD as a borrowable asset on Aave (0% LTV), helping the protocol diversify its stablecoin offering away from centralized stablecoins.

+## Abstract

 LUSD is stablecoin minted directly by the protocol users by opening a Trove and depositing ETH as collateral.
 Loans are interest-free, with a 0.5% base initiation fee.
 All the contracts of the Liquity protocol are immutable, which makes LUSD the most trustless stablecoin currently available on the Ethereum mainnet.

-## Abstract

-A short (~200 word) description of the technical issue being addressed.
+LUSD is overcollateralized by ETH with two main mechanisms helping it keep its peg: first, LUSD can be redeemed for ETH at face value (i.e., 1 LUSD for $1 of ETH).
+Secondly, there is a minimal collateral ratio of 110%.
+Both mechanisms respectively create a price floor and ceiling through arbitrage opportunities.

+Since the protocol is immutable, no additional developments are planned, yet the Liquity team is working on another project that will prove synergetic with LUSD.

+LUSD’s resilience makes it a highly sought-after stablecoin for DAOs and protocols looking to diversify their treasury and users looking for cost-effective leverage on ETH.
+The current focus is to grow the DeFi ecosystem around LUSD to enable more diverse use cases.

 ## Motivation

-The motivation is critical for AIPs that want to change Aave.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the AIP solves.
-AIP submissions without sufficient motivation may be rejected outright.
+Most of the stablecoins available for borrowing on Aave are centralized or relying heavily on centralized collateral, apart from FEI, sUSD and RAI.
+Adding LUSD as a borrowable asset on Aave would enable the protocol to further diversify away from centralized stablecoins.

 ## Specification